-In this post, separation anxiety refers to when children are concerned about leaving parent/caregiver.
+In this post, separation anxiety refers to when children are concerned about leaving their parent/caregiver.
 This concern may appear through crying, having tantrums, or displaying clinginess when separated from parent/caregiver.
-This takes place between infancy (around 9 months) to early school age years.
+This takes place between infancy (around 9 months) to early school-age years.

 Separation anxiety disorder is characterized by the following symptoms: Anxiety that interferes with normal activities of daily living, such as going to school or daycare.
 Persistent nightmares surrounding leaving parents/caregiver.
 A child’s refusal to leave parent, and severe distress when leaving parent.
 Reluctance to sleep at night.
 Intense worry that an unpredicted event will lead to being separated forever.
 Separation anxiety disorder is also commonly characterized by complaints of physical illness (such as headache or stomach ache).

 If the symptoms of separation anxiety disorder sound familiar, it is important to talk to your family health provider or counsellor to receive suggestions that are individualized to your child’s needs.
 Current literature shows cognitive behavioural therapy to be the most effective treatment for children diagnosed with separation anxiety disorder.

 As previously stated, many (if not most) children may struggle with some form of mild separation anxiety in their toddler/early childhood years.

 The following steps have been shown in the research as well as in my professional experience to be effective when helping children manage separation anxiety.

 4 steps to help children with separation anxiety